Hazards and the Growing Need for Safety in Community Healthcare

 • Avoid having a lone worker whenever possible, especially for jobs with a recognized risk.

-• Assess the hazards of your workplace.
+• Perform regular hazard assessments of your workplace.

 • Talk to workers about their work.
 Get their input about the work they do and possible solutions.

-• Investigate incidents at your workplace, and learn from incidents in similar workplaces.
+• Investigate incidents at your workplace and learn from incidents in similar workplaces.

 • Take corrective action to prevent or minimize the potential risks of working alone.